“I help creative digital immigrants create an accomplished online presence.”

 Today it’s simply not enough to put a website online with any old content and expect that the masses will come to you.
 They generally won’t, unless you’re already known (congratulations!).
 But even in this enviable scenario, you’ll still obtain better results if you properly plan your website project first.

 No matter how inviting your website may look, or how good, in your opinion, the content has been written, a website first needs to be properly planned and the structure established.
 An important prerequisite for this is that your target audience and positioning are crystal clear.
 (This is something I’m still struggling with, as a long-established ‘Jackson of all trades’ with talents in different areas!)
 And even then, you need to have patience until the first visitors gradually trundle in.

 Perhaps you’ve been thinking about having your own website for a long time now, but don’t have any idea where on earth you should start?
-Which system would be the best?
+What system would be the best?
 How to plan and structure a website?
 How you can use it to reach prospective fans or readers, draw them in and ideally convert them to buyers?

 Especially for people who didn’t grow up with the internet, the topic of web design – and everything connected with it – perhaps represents a daunting prospect.

-Even if you more or less know what a domain name is and what web hosting means, what are all those acronyms supposed to mean?
+Even if you more or less know what a domain name and web hosting is, what are all those acronyms supposed to mean?

 Where should you begin?